daanielng/ML-Engineer-Internship/README.md

  Written preprocessing, data augmentation and training scripts during my internship that were heavily responsible for the implementation of models in the business-level deployment.

 # My Internship Role
  My main responsibility is to develop and maintain ML models to perform specific tasks in challenging uncontrolled environments in the field of security, safety and operations.
+Other responsibilities include feature engineering tasks for modelling.

 # Achievements
  1. Developed a [Personal Mobility Device (PMD) classifier](PMD_Classifier) that was implemented in several CCTVs in Tel-Aviv City, Israel, achieving a 98% accuracy during our latest inference.